learn-co-students/dsc-variable-assignment-lab-houston-ds-082619/README.md

 Now that's more like it.

 Finally, let's create a string that uses both of these variables to tell us how many weeks we will be traveling in our travel month.
-The string should read `"I will be travelling 5 weeks starting in the month of January"`.
+The string should read `"I will be traveling 5 weeks starting in the month of January"`.
+The process of using one or more variables as placeholders within a larger string is called **string interpolation**.
 Interpolate the `num_of_weeks` and `travel_month` to get the correct string.

 > **Remember:** We can interpolate strings in the following ways:
 * "Start of string" + variable_to_interpolate1 + "middle" + variable_to_interpolate2 + "end of string"